welljones/animated-profile-card/README.md

-An animated mini profile card that contains HTML and CSS.
+An animated mini profile card of myself using HTML and CSS.